Sruthi-22012002/DevOps-Azure/Azure/Kubernetes.md

 ```bash
 kubectl apply -f simple-pod.yaml
 ```
-### 🧾 Kubernetes workloads
-> A Kubernetes workload is an application that runs on Kubernetes.

-> A workload can be composed of a single component or multiple components working together, but it must run within a set of pods.

-> In Kubernetes, each pod has a defined lifecycle, and it represents a collection of running containers.

-#### 1. ReplicaSet
-* A ReplicaSet ensures that a specified number of pods are running at any given time.
-* It acts as a self-healing mechanism, automatically replacing failed or deleted pods.
-* ReplicaSets provide basic scaling and availability features.
-* Let’s look at the spec field inside.
-    * `.spec.replicas` denotes the number of replicas – the number of instances of the pod you would be running.
-    * `.spec.selector` contains the matchLabels field among others which contains a map of key-value pairs used to match labels on pods.
-    * `.spec.template` contains the pod template that is used to create the replicas.
-These replicas are then managed by the ReplicaSet.
-#### 2. Deployments
-* Run stateless applications.
-* It is the preferred way to deploy an application inside a pod.
-* It is a higher-level abstraction built on top of ReplicaSets that uses ReplicaSets internally to manage applications.
-* In addition to the work carried out by a ReplicaSet, it provides added functionality such as:
-    * Rolling Updates
-        > Rolling updates ensure that an application is updated gradually, one replica at a time, while ensuring that the overall availability of the application is not impacted.
-    * Rollback
-        > Deployments automatically rollback to a previous version of an application if an update fails.
-    * Version Control
-      > Similar to the previous feature, Deployments implement version control, hence allowing for the ability to rollback to a previous specific version.

-#### 3. StatefulSet
-* StatefulSet is the controller that manages the deployment and scaling of a set of Stateful pods.
-* A stateful pod in Kubernetes is a pod that requires persistent storage and a stable network identity to maintain its state all the time, even during pod restarts or rescheduling.

 ### 2. 🖥️ Local Kubernetes (For Development/Testing)
 #### 🛠️ Tools:
 * **Minikube – Single-node cluster**